 - Where you are registered with a doctor or dentist

-What if I own a property abroad?
+What if I own property abroad?

 You will still need to pay the 3% additional stamp duty even if the only other property you own is abroad.

-If you already own a main residence in the UK in addition to your home abroad, you won’t be liable for the 3% SDLT surcharge as long as you’re selling your previous main UK residence.
+If you already own a principal residence in the UK in addition to your home abroad, you won’t be liable for the 3% SDLT surcharge as long as you’re selling your previous main UK residence.

-What if I don’t own any additional properties but the person I’m buying with does?
+What if I don’t own any additional properties, but the person I’m buying with does?

 Married couples & civil partnerships

 Married couples and civil partnerships are treated as one unit.
 This means that if one person already owns a property, any subsequent residential purchase by either person will be seen as an additional property for both individuals.

 Unmarried couples & joint purchasers